-This results in duplicate coverage, which means you’re already paying for benefits under another policy.
+This results in duplicate coverage, which means you already pay for benefits under another policy.

 Which two Medicare plans can’t be enrolled together in Nevada?

 Likewise, you can’t enroll in Medicare Advantage and Medicare Part D at the same time.

 This is because most Medicare Advantage plans already have some form of prescription drug coverage built in.
 This would be another form of duplicate coverage.

 Do Medigap plans include Part D?

 No, Medigap plans don’t include any form of prescription drug coverage.
-That’s why beneficiaries sometimes turn to Medicare Advantage plans for their prescription drug needs.
+That’s why beneficiaries sometimes use Medicare Advantage plans for their prescription drug needs.

 How to get help enrolling in a Nevada Medicare Advantage plan

 If you want to get free rate quotes in a matter of minutes, we would love for you to contact us.
 Our agents work directly with Medicare Advantage providers in your area to help Medicare recipients like you get the most affordable medical care.

-Our experts have been doing this for years, and we know exactly what to do to get you the savings you deserve.
+Our experts have been doing this for years, and we know exactly how to get you the savings you deserve.

-So give us a call now, or simply complete our convenient and fast online rate form to be connected with the best rates in your area.
+So call us now, or complete our convenient and fast online rate form to connect with the best rates in your area.